 In "Ariel", Mal says that Book is probably contemplating a rock garden while visiting an abbey.
 Rock gardens are more characteristic of Eastern religions, especially Zen Buddhism.
 Mal may have simply been making a joke, but this suggests the Christianity that Book follows has incorporated some elements of Buddhism as well.

 The funeral at the end of "Heart of Gold" suggests a Christian/Buddhist fusion, including both a cross and Eastern-style incense bowls.

 Danger Deadpan: Wash is a completely different character when flying the ship: normally he is loud and panicky, but at the helm, he is completely calm and collected, no matter what imminent doom might be following him.
 Well, it started out this way, he got a bit more excitable while flying later on in the series, particularly in "The Message".
-On the DVD commentary Joss states it was due to the influence of playing a PlayStation another cast member gave him.
+On the DVD commentary Joss states it was due to the influence of playing an Xbox another cast member gave him.